github/docs/content/education/manage-coursework-with-github-classroom/get-started-with-github-classroom/about-github-classroom.md

 ### Assignment templates

-With {% data variables.product.prodname_classroom %}, you can create template repositories with boilerplate code, documentation and other resources to serve as starter code for your students  on an assignment.
+With {% data variables.product.prodname_classroom %}, you can create assignments that use template repositories with boilerplate code, documentation, and other resources.
+Assignments with template repositories create assignment repositories with starter code for your students.
 For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-assignment-from-a-template-repository)."

 ### Connect a learning management system